DusteDdk/Wizznic/doc/readme.txt

 1.2 Controls and keys
 On the Wiz:
 D-Pad  - Navigate menus, move cursor about.
 B      - Select item in menu, select brick.
-Y     - Reset level (you have infinite retries, but time won't be reset) MENU  - Pauses the game and displays the menu.
+SELECT - Reset level (you have infinite retries, but time won't be reset) MENU   - Pauses the game and displays the menu.
 Vol    - Adjust volume, the setting is saved.

 On the Pc:
 Arrows - Navigate menus, move cursor.
 Ctrl   - Select item in menu, select brick.
+Space  - Reset level.
 Escape - Pauses the game and displays the menu.

 ------------------------------------